Analysis | A year of election misinformation from Trump, visualized

 Jan.
 6 was the culmination, not the origin.
 Data from Factba.se shows how much of 2020 was spent with Trump laying the groundwork for the claims that became his obsession during his final weeks in office.

 He was not alone in this effort.
 When Trump started talking about fraud or questioning mail-in ballots, so did his allies at Fox News and on the Fox Business Network.
 When Trump began bashing absentee voting in April, the Fox networks began talking about it more, too.
-Same thing happened in late May and in August — and after the election, discussion of fraud and mail ballots ballooned on the often-Trump-friendly networks.
+The same thing happened in late May and in August — and after the election, discussion of fraud and mail ballots ballooned on the often Trump-friendly networks.

 Part of this was coverage of false claims being made by the president of the United States.
 Before the election, in fact, half as many 15-second segments aired on the Fox networks mentioning fraud or mail ballots as aired on CNN and MSNBC.
 After the election, the number was equivalent.